viscop/aria-dto-validator/README.md

 ## Developer Notes

-- Policies are plain JavaScript objects and can be built dynamically inside a workflow.
+- Policies are plain JavaScript objects and can be built dynamically inside a action or workflow.
 - The validator slightly mutates individual rule objects internally, for example by normalizing `allowedValues`.
 If the same policy is reused multiple times, clone it first.
 - Error messages are deduplicated.
 The same error message appears only once.
 - Always set `onMissing: "fail"` for required fields.